 A flash from the past

-Instead, I see my 5 year old self with shining eyes and a burning desire to be a “missionary ballerina” just so poor people could be treated to a free ballet and still hear the amazing Gospel of Christ.
-Fast forward to my teen years, and I’m the girl who wants to counsel and minister to people who can’t afford a professional counsellors fees.
+Instead, I see my 5-year-old self with shining eyes and a burning desire to be a “missionary ballerina” just so poor people could be treated to a free ballet and still hear the amazing Gospel of Christ.
+Fast forward to my teen years, and I’m the girl who wants to counsel and minister to people who can’t afford a professional counselors fees.
 I remember my parents lovingly trying to help me see that I can’t do everything for free because I need to make a living.

 I realize that this is still who I am.
 Although I am now a wife and homeschooling mom of 3 boys all under the age of eight, my heart burns with a desire to glorify Christ and build His Kingdom.
 I still want to hear people’s stories and help them work through it.